 A major benefit of choosing a motorized RV is having access to your bathroom, closet, and snacks while driving down the road.
 This convenience is shared by both Class A and Class C RVs.

-“Wet Baths” found in some RVs (meaning your shower and toilet space are one and the same) are sometimes a concern for RV shoppers.
+“Wet Baths” found in some RVs (meaning your shower and toilet spaces are one and the same) are sometimes a concern for RV shoppers.
 If you’re looking to avoid a “wet bath,” you’re in luck—both Class A and Class C RVs almost always have full baths (where there is a separate shower for bathing).

 When it comes to sleeping capacity, both Class A and Class C RVs almost always sleep 3 or more people.
 This makes both Class A and Class C RVs ideal for couple and family travel.